Azure/portaldocs/portal-sdk/generated/portalfx-browse-azureresourcegraph.md

              * Visibility options for selection commands.
              */
             export const enum SelectionCommandVisibility {
                 /**
+                 * Allows a command to be hidden by default.
+                 *
+                 * NOTE: This is useful if you are experimenting with command bar layout and wish to only show a command via experimentation.
+                 */
+                HiddenByDefault = CommandVisibility.HiddenByDefault,

+                /**
                  * Allows a command to appear on browse toolbar.
                  */